0xGiddi/tsx73a-ec/README.md

 ### System LEDs Control

 System LEDs can be controlled via the standard Linux LED subsystem.
-For LEDs that have more than a single color (e.g. the *Status* LED), the brightness value dictates the color of the LED, so setting *Status* to `0` will turn it off, setting it to `1` will set it green and `3` would turn it red.
-Following is a list of supported leds (without the `qnap8528::` prefix):
+For LEDs that have more than a single color (e.g. the *Status* LED), the brightness value dictates the color of the LED, so setting *Status* to `0` will turn it off, setting it to `1` will set it green and `2` would turn it red.

+To blink the LEDs, use standard Linux Kernel LED triggers such as the `ledtrig_trimer`, `ledtrig_oneshot` and so on.
+If the blink rate chosen (`delay_on`/`delay_off`) is close to whats possible with hardware blink +-25% the module will ignore the exact rate provided and will use the hardware to blink the LEDs.
+If blink timing is important (the HW blink is only +- 200ms at most off requested value) set `blink_sw_only=true` when loading the module to disable hardware acceleration.

 If an LED has multiple color, the blink color can be controlled by setting the correct brightness value either before or while blinking.
 To stop the blinking, a value of `0` needs to be written as the brightness value.

+Following is a list of supported leds (without the `qnap8528::` prefix):
 |Name|Device Name|Brightness Values|Notes
 |-|-|-|-
 |Status|`status`|`0`,`1`,`2` for Off, On Green, On Red| Support blink, see note below